The SA Government is committed to upholding the rights of older South Australians and other adults who may be vulnerable to abuse or neglect

 Around 1 in 20 older Australians experiences abuse from a person they know and trust, such as a family member, friend, carer, or neighbour.
 It can occur at home, in places visited regularly, or where services or care are accessed.
 However, abuse can often remain hidden and continue without any suspicions being aroused.

 The behaviours and signs of abuse can include, but are not limited to:

-If you suspect you or another person aged 65 and over, or 50 and over if Aboriginal or Torres Strait Islander, are at risk of or are being abused, you can take action and make a report or seek advice by:
+If you are an older South Australian or adult living with disability, vulnerable to abuse or are being abused, you can take action and make a report or seek advice by:

 Anyone can make a report and you can remain anonymous if you wish.

 The ASU is not an emergency/crisis service.
 Dial 000 for emergencies.

 For more information about organisations that can provide you with information, support and/or take a report, please see the Make a report poster (PDF 60KB).

 For more information about Elder Abuse, please visit the Stop Elder Abuse web pages or select from the links below: